web3/web3.js/docs/docs/guides/web3_migration_guide/index.md

 Passing callbacks to functions is no longer supported, except for event listeners.

+For that, for example, the way to subscribe and do event listening on blockchain events had changed in 4.x as you can find inside [**`web3.eth.subscribe` Migration Guide**](/docs/guides/web3_migration_guide/subscribe_migration_guide#subscribing-to-events).

 ### Not Implemented or Exported

 -   [extend](https://web3js.readthedocs.io/en/v1.7.3/web3.html#extend) Extending web3 modules functionality is not implemented